'Pokémon Sleep' will do for naps what 'Pokémon Go' did for walking

 So how will the Pokémon Company and Niantic follow up Pokémon Go?
 At a press conference today they revealed Pokémon Sleep, a new mobile game that tracks your time sleeping to unlock new characters.
 It's being made by Pokémon Magikarp developer Select Button.
-There's also some new hardware with a Pokémon Plus + that works as a sleep tracker, and has the function of the Pokémon Go Plus accessory for use with that game.
+There's also some new hardware with a Pokémon Go Plus + that works as a sleep tracker, and has the function of the Pokémon Go Plus accessory for use with that game.

 Sponsored Links